mesosphere-backup/secure-mesos-workshop/README.md

    ```

 ## Notes/TODO
-- only kill docker images we create
+- TODO: only kill docker images we create
 - No LIBPROCESS_SSL_CA_DIR (cannot verify certs)

 ## Out of scope: